UoA-eResearch/tidy-data/episodes/00-intro.md

 2. Ensure files are backed up

 Hardware fails.
 Ensure you're not the victim of data loss by backing up your research projects, or better yet, store them on a platform or service that is automatically backed up for you.
-The University of Auckland provides Research Drive and Dropbox team folders for researchers to use.
+The University of Auckland provides Research Drive and Dropbox team folders for researchers and postgraduate research students to use.
 Both are backed up automatically.
 See [here](https://research-hub.auckland.ac.nz/article/choosing-data-storage) for more information.

 A related concept is 'version control'.
-These systems are frequently used in software development to track each change made to a set of files, take snapshots of files at various points, and provide the ability to roll back to a previous snapshot.
-When paired with services like GitHub they allow researchers to collaborate on analyses and writing manuscripts.
+Version control systems are frequently used in software development to track each change made to each file and provide the ability to roll back to previous versions.
+When paired with services like GitHub they allow researchers to collaborate on analyses and writing manuscripts in a much more efficient way than emailing documents back and forth.
 Version control is out of scope for this lesson but see [here](https://uoa-eresearch.github.io/git-novice/) for more information.

 3. Keep a copy of the raw data

 One of the most important principles for working with research data is to keep a copy of all raw data files, whether they are generated by an instrument or software package, or transcribed by hand.
-It is essential to maintain the provenance of data in order to respond to questions from funders, institutions, and journal editors, should they arise.
-Having in-tact raw data also means you can recreate any modified datasets you've run analyses on.
+It is essential to maintain the provenance of data in order to respond to questions from funders, institutions, and journal reviewers, should they arise.
+Having in-tact raw data also means you can recreate any modified datasets, figures, or results from analyses you've performed.

 4. Create 'tidy' data